thenativeweb/roboter/README.md

 ### The `watch-client` task

 This task rebuilds a web application continuously.
 Additionally it starts a live-preview web server that will automatically refresh when files have been changed.
 By default, hot reloading is enabled for styles and React components.
+In order to adjust the settings used during watch mode configure the `client/watch-app` task.

 ```javascript
 task('client/watch-app', {